sherwyn11/Medi-Care/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/1/18/Ipfs-logo-1024-ice-text.png" height="330px" width="360px"/>

 The <b>InterPlanetary File System</b> is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
-IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices
+IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.

 ## Dependencies
 <ul>